 Google’s SSL Changes

-We have to understand that Google making these changes is not meant to penalise your website.
-But also to help your customers find reputable businesses and keep everybody data safe.
+We have to understand that in making these changes, Google does not want to penalise your website.
+But also it is to help your customers find reputable businesses and keep everybody’s data safe.

 What is SSL?